 The programmer must choose an appropriate type for each numeric variable.
-LONG INTEGERS offer a greater range but occupy more storage and are generally more time-consuming to manipulate.
 CARDINALS offer a somewhat greater positive range than INTEGERS, and this is significant in a few applications, e.g., those that manipulate addresses that might be the same size as the word size.
 More importantly, declaring a variable to have type CARDINAL asserts that its value is always nonnegative; the compiler can use such assertions to perform more checking and to generate better code.
 Programmers are encouraged to declare as much information about each variable as possible; the ranges of numeric variables can be further constrained by using subrange types (section 3.1.2).

-The types INTEGER, CARDINAL and LONG INTEGER are distinct and not interchangable.
-On the other hand, it is clear that they are closely related.
-Mesa allows most combinations of these types to occur within assignments, arithmetic expressions and relational expressions, but care is necessary to avoid failures of representation, especially when values with different representations are mixed.
-This is discussed further in sections 2.4.5 and 2.5.1.
+The types INTEGER and CARDINAL are distinct and not interchangable.
+They are, however, closely related.
+Mesa allows most combinations of these types to occur within assignments and arithmetic expressions (but not relational expressions).
+Care is necessary to avoid ambiguity and failures of representation when values with different representations are mixed.
+This is discussed further in sections 2.4.6 and 2.5.1.1.